 - Development of new sensor modalities: Develop sensors for pest control particularly for the problem of early bed-bug infestation.
 Develop air quality sensors that will be able to detect mixtures of toxic gases like sulfur dioxide, nitrogen dioxide and carbon monoxide.
 Extend the design of the moisture sensor to detect nutrients like nitrates and phosphates. - Examination of new technologies: Investigate potential application of chipless RFID and NFC for sensing.
-For instance, we have developed a chipless RFID version of our crack sensor.
-Develop a chipless RFID light intensity sensor to monitor indoor lighting. - Publication of whitepapers, journal and conference articles
+For instance, we have developed a chipless RFID version of our crack sensor and light detection sensor. - Publication of whitepapers, journal and conference articles